mautrix/docs/bridges/general/troubleshooting.md

 directory to the homeserver's.
 The bridge itself never reads the registration file, so updating the wrong file will do nothing.

+After updating the registration and restarting your homeserver, messages in groups should start working immediately.
+You can also use the `!wa sync groups` command to fix group member lists immediately.

 ## mautrix-gvoice: `unexpected status code 429 (electron status: unavailable)`
 This error usually happens for non-workspace accounts when trying to send a message.
 As mentioned in the setup instructions, mautrix-gvoice requires having